HarshithaSivalingala/Portfolio/README.md

   ```

 ---

 Made with ❤️ by Harshitha Sivalingala
-🌱 If you're on a similar path or working on something exciting, feel free to connect — I'm always open to learning, sharing, and collaborating!
+🌱 If you're on a similar path or working on something exciting, feel free to connect.
+I'm always open to learning, sharing, and collaborating!